-In February 2021, we announced that two patients continued to receive Namodenoson treatment from our Phase II study of HCC after nearly four years.
+In February 2021, we announced that two patients continued to receive Namodenoson treatment from our Phase II study of HCC after nearly four years under an open label extension.
 Additional findings show disappearance of ascites, normal liver function and good quality of life.
 In one patient stable disease has been recorded with disappearance of peritoneal carcinomatosis.
 Namodenoson continued to demonstrate a good safety profile and was well tolerated with no severe adverse events reported.
+Furthermore, in December 2021, we reported that the last patient treated under the open label extension experienced a complete response.
+Under treatment with Namodenoson, we reported that the patient survived five years, during which time the clinical benefits of treatment have included the disappearance of ascites, normal liver function, and the disappearance of peritoneal carcinomatosis leading to complete clearance of all cancer lesions.

 In October 2019, we held an End-of-Phase II Meeting with the FDA regarding our Phase II study of Namodenoson in the treatment of HCC.
 The purpose of the meeting was to review the Phase II study data with the FDA and to present our proposed Phase III study design to the regulatory agency.
 The FDA agreed with our proposed pivotal Phase III trial design to support an NDA submission and approval.
 Subsequently in June 2020, we concluded a meeting with the Scientific Advice Working Party of the EMA to discuss our planned Phase III study.
 Based on the input received from the FDA and EMA, we plan on conducting a Phase III, randomized, double blind, placebo controlled trial of Namodenoson, that will enroll approximately 450 patients with HCC and underlying CPB7 cirrhosis at multiple centers worldwide.
 Patients will be randomized to oral treatment with either Namodenoson 25 mg or matching placebo given twice daily.
 The primary efficacy endpoint of the trial is overall survival (OS), based on the favorable OS response seen in the Phase II trial in patients with HCC and CPB7 cirrhosis.
 Other oncology trial efficacy outcomes, such as tumor radiographic response rates and median progression-free survival, as well as standard safety parameters, will be assessed.
 The study is designed to support an NDA submission in the U.S. and a marketing authorization application, or MAA, in Europe.
+We plan on commencing patient enrollment in the first half of 2022.